 Essential oils sound great in theory—nice-smelling natural oils that boost your mood and make your home smell nice—but do they really work?
 Turns out, they totally do.
 According to the National Library of Medicine, getting a whiff of different essential oils can help with anxiety and depression, improve emotional well-being, and even help strengthen the immune system.

-We’re big fans of essential oil diffusers that double as humidifiers, especially in the winter when skin is prone to dryness.
+We’re big fans of essential oil diffusers that double as humidifiers, especially in the winter when the skin is prone to dryness.
 Just add a few drops of your favorite essential oils into the diffuser and wait for the benefits to kick in!

 Turn off the TV